Our team

 He is the author or editor of ten books, most recently How People Talk About Politics: Brexit and After (Bloomsbury, 2020), Capturing the Mood of Democracy; the British general election of 2019 with Jim Brogden (Palgrave, 2020) and How Voters Feel (CUP, 2013).
 Since 2010, he has led independent evaluations of the UK televised election debates.

-For the Speaking Citizens project, he has been working with graffiti artists, trade unionists and nurses in Leeds to explore practices of spoken interaction in non-formal contexts on the subject of politics.
+For the Speaking Citizens project, he worked with graffiti artists, trade unionists and nurses in Leeds to explore practices of spoken interaction in non-formal contexts on the subject of politics.

 You can find out more about Stephen and his research interests on our blog